concept room

-you discover the entrance to a bright and fun castle, just like the ones in the fairy tales you remember from your childhood!
+We found the entrance to a castle, just like the ones in the fairy tales we were familiar with as children!

-Visitors to the castle are the most important guests invited to the castle.
+You are an important guest invited to the castle.

 Enjoy a dreamy night spent in the castle of your dreams.

-The concept of the Castle Rooms is “a guest room in a castle.”
+The concept of Castle Style is “a guest room in a castle.”

-represents a castle tucked away in the woods, with a mural depicting a view from the castle balcony,
+represents a castle tucked away in the woods, with a mural depicting the view from the castle’s balcony,

 a hidden paradise surrounded by birds.

-“Castle garden” extends and the corridor from the hall to your room has items inspired by
+“Castle Garden” extends and the hallway from the hall to your room has items inspired by

 Wonder Castle.